PelionIoT/manifest-pelion-edge/README.md

       $ gunzip -c console-image-raspberrypi3.rootfs.wic.gz | sudo dd bs=4m of=/dev/diskX iflag=fullblock oflag=direct conv=fsync status=progress
       ```

-      Note: Alternatively, you can use the [Etcher](https://www.balena.io/etcher/) application.
+      Note: To use on Windows, you can use the [Etcher](https://www.balena.io/etcher/) application.
 (The UI is self explanatory: Choose the file to flash and the destination SD card, and then click **Flash**.)
 In some cases, using Etcher results in significant time savings over using `dd`.

    - To flash on Linux, use `dd`.
 You can use `lsblk` to find the name of your SD card block device: